getodk/docs/shared-src/docs-tech-guide.rst

 .. note::

-  Using this option, only checks the files that have been edited since the last :command:`git commit`.
+  This option checks only the files that have been edited since the last :command:`git commit`.
   So, if you modify the files,
   make sure to check them
   before making a commit.

-To run the tests on modified files and some other specified files:
+To run the tests on modified files and other specified files:

 .. code-block:: console

   $ python style-test.py -d filename1.rst filename2.rst ...

 The output will consist of a list of warnings and errors.
-Make sure to go through the warnings and eliminate the ones which violate the style guide rules.
+Read through the warnings
+and eliminate the ones that violate the style guide rules.

 .. note::

-  It is not necessary to fix all the warnings but you should go through each warning and decide if a change makes sense.
+  It is not necessary to fix all the warnings, but you should review each warning and decide if a change based on the warning makes sense.

 If there are any errors, you need to fix them to avoid build failure.
-You can manually fix the errors or use the option :option:`-f` or :option:`--fix`.
+You can either fix the errors or use the option :option:`-f` or :option:`--fix`.

 .. code-block:: console

   $ python style-test.py -f

-If you want to fix the errors in some specified files:
+If you want to fix the errors in specified files:

 .. code-block:: console